paulhuggett/AM_MIDI2.0Lib/README.md

 - Using C++20 features
 - Limiting use of magic numbers and bitwise operators to define data layout and instead using the C++ type system wherever possible
-- UMP convertion classes are now built on the library's `ump_dispatcher` class rather than duplicating code to extract UMP messages
+- UMP conversion classes are now built on the library's `ump_dispatcher` class rather than duplicating code to extract UMP messages
 - Using templates to pass callables to enable cross-callback optimization
 - Significantly increasing the depth of testing